Acetaldoxime

 Acetaldoxime is the chemical compound with formula C_{2}H_{5}NO. It is one of the simplest oxime-containing compounds, and has a wide variety of uses in chemical synthesis.

 Properties

 Acetaldoxime will often appear as a colorless liquid, or a white solid.
 Its solid can form two different needle-like crystal structures.
-The α-form melts at approximately 44 °C - 47 °C, while the β-form melts at 12 °C. The liquid is known to have a pungent odor, and is highly flammable.
+The α-form melts at approximately 44–47 °C, while the β-form melts at 12 °C. The liquid is known to have a pungent odor, and is highly flammable.
 The compound can act as both an acid or a base, due to its acidic proton on the hydroxyl group and the basic nitrogen atom.
 The compound exists as a mixture of its Z and E stereoisomers (i.e. syn and anti, or cis and trans) in its normal form.
 The E stereoisomer can be isolated by slow crystallization of a distilled E/Z mixture.

 Production

 Acetaldoxime can be prepared by combining pure acetaldehyde and hydroxylamine under heating in the presence of a base.

 The use of CaO as a base in the preparation of oximes from various types of ketones and aldehydes under mild conditions also gave quantitative yields.